adrianherrera/virustotal/README.md

  -h, --help  Show this help message and exit
  -o OUTPUT_DIR, --output-dir OUTPUT_DIR
-             Output directory to write downloaded pcap file to (defaults to current working directory)
+             Output directory to write downloaded pcap file to (defaults to the current working directory)
 ```

 ### Search